SealedSun/beachhead-companion/README.md

 Because I use docker in my deployment.
 Again, it shouldn't be too difficult to teach `beachhead-companion` to access other configuration sources.
 There is an [Inspector](src/inspector/mod.rs) trait that abstracts the query part.

+### Why the name?
+The whole setup is ~~blatantly copied from~~ inspired by a combination of [DigitalOcean's How to use `confd` and `etcd` to dynamically reconfigure services in CoreOS](https://www.digitalocean.com/community/tutorials/how-to-use-confd-and-etcd-to-dynamically-reconfigure-services-in-coreos) and a precursor to [docker-etcd-registrator](https://www.npmjs.com/package/docker-etcd-registrator)
+The 'companion' part came from me not remembering the exact wording of the article and picking the first synonym that came to mind.
+'Beachhead' is simply the name I used for the reverse proxy in the particular setup I wrote this tool for.
+As in 'the part that comes into contact with the big bad internet.'

+## Building
+To build `beachhead-companion` you need

+ * cargo
+ * rustc
+ * openssh libraries and header files
+ * systemd libraries and header files

+The most convenient way to get rust and cargo is via [rustup](https://rustup.rs/).
+The header files should be available in your OS distribution.
+It would not be difficult to make the `systemd` part of the build optional (not just an option at runtime) but I haven't seen the need so far.